SQM Told to Resubmit Compliance Plan as Lithium Scrutiny Grows - Up News Info

 (Bloomberg) — SQM has been asked to resubmit a compliance plan for extracting brine from a salt flat in northern Chile, a process on which its lithium expansion plans depend.

-The world’s No. 2 producer of the battery metal has 15 business days to address observations related to the impact of removing the salty solution from the Atacama pan and its system for monitoring pumping levels, environmental agency SMA said in a document dated Aug.
-19. It also agreed to a request by the Socaire community to be party to the sanctioning process along with other local groups.
+The world’s No. 2 producer of the battery metal has 15 business days to address technical observations related to the impact of removing the solution from the Atacama salt pan and its system for monitoring pumping levels, environmental agency SMA said in a document dated Aug.
+19.

+The process relates to charges that SQM had overdrawn brine, which led to a $25 million compliance plan that was approved by the SMA in 2019 but then blocked by a court in a win for indigenous and environmental activists.
+The SMA’s resolution last week includes observations from the Toconao community and grants a request by the Socaire community to also be party to the sanctioning process, said Cristobal De La Maza, who heads the agency.

 Article content